-"Blood to Fruit, by Tayve Neese, is a book of scent and bleat and moan and ripple and every other human sense that every mother looses to God.
+"Blood to Fruit, by Tayve Neese, is a book of scent and bleat and moan and ripple and every other human sense that every mother looses/ to God.
 Open this book to any page and find your senses awakened.
-Indeed, this is a book whose ambition is to turn a soiled thing holy. to find the arc of your belly,/ your bold milk to open our eyes and throats.
+Indeed, this book, whose ambition is to turn a soiled thing holy, to find the arc of your belly,/ your bold milk to open our eyes and throats.
 Why such attention to the senses, one may ask?
 Why speak-and with such passion-the language of the body?
-'A single screw of flesh / is all that pins the soul' Dickinson taught us, and Tayve Neese is fully aware of that.
+'A single screw of flesh is all that pins the soul,' Emily Dickinson taught us, and Tayve Neese is fully aware of that.
 She is a poet whose ear is marvelous and whose spell is brave.
 This is a gorgeous book."

-"Tayve Neese's Blood to Fruit is made of poems that are taut, precisely built words, almost every one of them somehow both ravishing and haunting, stunning and foreboding.
-So many of the poems are about birth, motherhood or daughterhood- but wherever there 's birth, lest we forget, there's death, looming just outside the door.
-Neese writes, The ground will swallow you / because it is hungry.
+"Tayve Neese's Blood to Fruit is made of poems that are taut, precisely built words, almost everyone of them somehow both ravishing and haunting, stunning and foreboding.
+So many of the poems are about birth, motherhood or daughterhood- but where there 's birth, lest we forget, there's death, looming just outside the door.
+Neese writes, The ground will swallow you because it is hungry.
 That's about right.
-Something reckless about these poems.
-Something wild and awful.
+Something reckless about these poems; something wild and awful.
 And something utterly beautiful too."